sschoener/sschoener.github.io/_posts/2023-08-16-why-your-unity-project-is-slow.md

  - Editing a prefab,
  - Making a build.

-One the other hand, some common reasons for wait times are:
+Common reasons for wait times are:
  - Domain reloads,
  - Serialization,
  - Script compilation,